FarmonApp/farmonapp.github.io/docs/External Resources/Growing Camelina - Seeding to Harvest.en.md

 ##### Fertilization

 Fertilizer application plays a vital role in the health and yield of camelina.
 Early signs of nitrogen deficiency in the crop can impact its development.
-A balanced application of around 20 pounds of nitrogen at the time of seeding is typical, although subsequent applications may be necessary based on crop conditions.
+A balanced application of around 10 kg of nitrogen at the time of seeding is typical, although subsequent applications may be necessary based on crop conditions.

 ##### Harvest